2 nd Grade

 Third Grade Teachers!

-In Writing Workshop, we will be continuing Realistic Fiction for the first two weeks.
-For the second half of writing we will begin our unit in Personal and Persuasive Essay: “Boxes and Bullets” and Argument Structures for Essays.
+In Writing Workshop, we will be continuing to write Personal and Persuasive Essay: “Boxes and Bullets” and Argument Structures for Essays.
 They will need to create a well developed thesis statement, develop boxes and bullets in paragraphs with several examples, and include supporting stories and interviews to develop their ideas.
-The pieces will be looked at with the following lens:
+The children have a copy of the Checklist and Rubric in their Current Writing Folder.

-In Math, we will be working on Chapter 2 in Go Math, which focuses on multiplying by 1-Digit Numbers.
-Some examples might include:
+In Math, we will be completing Chapter 3 in Go Math, which focuses on multiplying by 2-Digit Numbers for the rest of November.
+The students will use place value to multiply the

 Also, continue reviewing multiplication tables with your child.